 Your prompt is the additional context in the Content At Scale app.
 You don’t have to add it because the machine can generate a draft with just the keyword, but adding it focuses the draft on the main points you want the AI to write on.

 3. Use an Outline

 An outline focuses your thoughts and guides your writing.
 It does the same for an AI writer.
 Using one is even more important for long-form articles for which staying on topic can be a challenge.
 A well-outlined article follows a logical structure, which shows the reader you are committed to solving their problem.

 Thankfully, with Content At Scale, you don’t have to manually create an outline.
 The AI automatically generates one for you.
 We call it a brief.
 You can even edit and customize the outline by adding more subheaders if it misses some important points.

-Your article will be ready a few minutes after you hit the create content button.
-When you are ready to optimize it, the place to start is the article’s title:
+Your article will be ready a few minutes after you hit the Create Content Now button.

 Most of your readers will be organic traffic from Google.
 If you rank number 1 for your target keyword you have the advantage of being the page Google trusts to recommend to its users.